Corey Feldman Has ‘Concerns’ That Michael Jackson Was Grooming Him

 Although former teen star Corey Feldman defended Michael Jackson after the documentary of his alleged sexual abuse of two young boys, Leaving Neverland, the singer now wonders if the pop star was grooming him.

-In a Thursday Rolling Stone interview, Feldman said that watching the movie as both a friend of Jackson’s and survivor of molestation started to give him some “concerns.”
+In a recent Rolling Stone interview, Feldman said that watching the movie as both a friend of Jackson’s and as a survivor of molestation started to give him some “concerns.”
 He claims that his relationship with the singer was “the standard grooming process that [Robson and Safechuck] describe.”

 “Everything was similar [to what happened to me] up until the sexual part.
 Everything.
 He bought me gifts, a Watchman TV, a gold watch from Disneyland.”